gugaangelis/windowsserverdocs.pt-br/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 1. Habilite a autenticação do Windows no conteúdo do IIS vroot.

-    -   Inicie o Gerenciador do IIS.
+    -   Inicie o Gerenciador IIS.

     -   Navegue até o nó de conteúdo no site de administração do WSUS.